We will reply to your message within an hour.

 Attach these carbide inserts to a holder to perform cutoff and grooving tasks on a lathe.

-Install these inserts into a compatible holder to cut external or internal threads on a workpiece.
+Install these inserts into a matching holder to cut external or internal threads on a workpiece.

-These inserts can cut grooves on both the outside and inside of a workpiece depending on the holder used.
+Cut grooves on both the inside and outside of a workpiece with the same insert.

 Pair these holders with a threading insert or a grooving insert to make cuts on the inside of a hollow workpiece.